amitsaurav/appointmentgrabber/README.md

         module.exports = credentials;

-5. Replace XXXX for **_appointment_system_session** with the value grabbed in step #3.
+    - Replace XXXX for **_appointment_system_session** with the value grabbed in step #3.
-6. Replace XXXX for **accessKeyId** with your AWS account's access key Id.
+    - Replace XXXX for **accessKeyId** with your AWS account's access key Id.
-7. Replace XXXX for **secretAccessKey** with your AWS account's secret key Id.
+    - Replace XXXX for **secretAccessKey** with your AWS account's secret key Id.
-8. Replace XXXX for **snsTopicArn** with the SNS topic ARN as discovered from step #1.
+    - Replace XXXX for **snsTopicArn** with the SNS topic ARN as discovered from step #1.
-9. Start the program using:
+5. Start the program using:

         node server.js

+# Optional
+1. Make the node process a background service by following the steps [here](http://howtonode.org/deploying-node-upstart-monit).